List of AFL and AFC champions: Background

-Through the 2019 season, the most AFL or AFC championships won by any team is eleven, by the Patriots.
-The Pittsburgh Steelers and Denver Broncos each have eight AFC championships.
-The Buffalo Bills won six AFL or AFC championships and the Miami Dolphins and Oakland/Los Angeles Raiders have each won five AFL or AFC championships.
-The Raiders have also been the AFL or AFC runner up, as a result of losing the AFL or AFC Championship Game, a record nine times.
+Through the 2024 season, the most AFL or AFC championships won by any team is eleven, by the Patriots, followed by the Pittsburgh Steelers, Denver Broncos, and Dallas Texans/Kansas City Chiefs, who have each won eight AFL or AFC championships.
+The Oakland/Los Angeles/Las Vegas Raiders have been the AFL or AFC runner up, as a result of losing the AFL or AFC Championship Game, a record nine times.
 The Steelers have been the runner up eight times, while the Los Angeles/San Diego Chargers have been the runner up seven times.

-The record for the most regular-season wins by an AFL or AFC champion is 16, by the 2007 New England Patriots, with a perfect 16–0 record.
-No AFL or AFC champion has won exactly 15 games.
-Seven AFL or AFC champions have won 14 games, including two Miami Dolphins teams and three New England Patriots teams (2003, 2004, 2016).
-Six of the teams that won 14 games did so in a 16-game season.
-Only the 1972 Miami Dolphins won 14 games in a 14-game season, with their perfect 14–0 record.
+The record for the most regular-season wins by an AFL or AFC champion is 16, by the 2007 New England Patriots, with a perfect 16–0 record, followed by the 2024 Kansas City Chiefs, who won 15 games in a 17-game season.
+The 1972 Miami Dolphins also had a perfect season, winning 14 games in a 14-game season, with a 14–0 record.

-Bill Belichick has been the head coach for nine AFC championship teams, which is a record.
-Belichick coached the New England Patriots to AFC championships in 2001, 2003, 2004, 2007, 2011, 2014, 2016, 2017 and 2018.
-Don Shula has been the head coach of five AFC championship teams.
-Shula coached the Miami Dolphins to AFC championships in 1971, 1972, 1973, 1982 and 1984.
+Bill Belichick has been the head coach for nine AFC championship teams.
+Don Shula and Andy Reid have each been the head coach of five AFC championship teams.
 Chuck Noll and Marv Levy each coached four AFC champions.
-Hank Stram and Dan Reeves each coached three AFL or AFC champions.